Native Ukrainian National Faith: OSID RUNVira

 The "Association of Sons and Daughters of the Native Ukrainian National Faith" (ОСІД РУНВіра, OSID RUNVira) is the largest among Sylenkoite organisations.
 While recognising him as the founder of the movement, OSID RUNVira rejected Lev Sylenko's ultimate authority and sought a "more multilateral approach" to Rodnovery, remaining open to further developments independent from Sylenko.
 OSID RUNVira is currently led by a Holy Council presided by the folk musician Bohdan Ostrovskyi in Kyiv.
 Ostrovskyi was the founder of the first congregation of Sylenkoites in Ukraine in 1991.
-OSID RUNVira is the owner of the Temple of Oryana in Spring Glen which the organisation took over by legal means in the late 1990s, after a dispute over the ownership with OSIDU RUNVira and especially with Lev Sylenko's secretary and confidante Tetiana Lysenko (Svitoslava).
+OSID RUNVira is the owner of the Temple of Oriiana in Spring Glen which the organisation took over by legal means in the late 1990s, after a dispute over the ownership with OSIDU RUNVira and especially with Lev Sylenko's secretary and confidante Tetiana Lysenko (Svitoslava).

 Like OSIDU Sylenkoites, OSID Sylenkoites too celebrate weekly Holy Hours, but the OSID ritual is eclectic in incorporating non-Sylenkoite elements such as readings of the Book of Veles or of Taras Shevchenko's poetry.
 As an alternative to the Holy Hour, Ostrovskyi has also elaborated a Service of Honouring God (Nabozhenstvo), which puts less focus on the Maha Vira and emphasises ritual action and singing instead.
-OSID liturgy includes items like the didukh, that is a braided wheat sheaf, and an object representing fire besides water and earth, and besides all the other elements present in the shared Sylenkoite liturgy, like the symbol of Dazhbog, two candles, a sviadana, and copies of the Maha Vira and the Sacred Book of Rites.
-Ancestor worship is central to OSID Sylenkoism too, especially the celebration of heroes of Ukrainian and Slavic history, including the Oryans' supreme forefather Or and modern Ukrainian heroes, such as Taras Shevchenko, Ivan Franko, Bohdan Khmelnytsky, and Hryhory Skovoroda.
+OSID liturgy includes items like the didukh, that is a braided wheat sheaf, and an object representing fire besides water and earth, and besides all the other elements present in the shared Sylenkoite liturgy, like the symbol of Dazhboh, two candles, a sviadana, and copies of the Maha Vira and the Sacred Book of Rites.
+Ancestor worship is central to OSID Sylenkoism too, especially the celebration of heroes of Ukrainian and Slavic history, including the Oriians' supreme forefather Or and modern Ukrainian heroes, such as Taras Shevchenko, Ivan Franko, Bohdan Khmelnytsky, and Hryhory Skovoroda.
 However, compared to OSIDU RUNVira, OSID Sylenkoism puts more emphasis on traditional Slavic seasonal holidays in honour of the gods Kupala, Perun, Lada, and Dana.
-OSID RUNVira also notably uses de-Christianised names for some of its holidays—such as "Christmas of Dazhbog's Light" and "Easter of the Eternal Resurrection".
+OSID RUNVira also notably uses de-Christianised names for some of its holidays—such as "Christmas of Dazhboh's Light" and "Easter of the Eternal Resurrection".